Proving Your Income: A Guide for Self-Employed Individuals

 Schedule SE (Self-Employment Tax)

-Make sure your tax returns are complete and filed on time.
+Ensure your tax returns are complete and filed on time.
 If you use an accountant, keep copies of the filed returns and any supporting documents.

 2. Bank Statements